 So let's illustrate how big a deal these OBOEs can be.
 Let's say we have an application that sends reminders for New Year's Eve celebrations.
 We aren't just sending reminders for one party - we're in charge of reminders for hundreds or even thousands of celebrations ranging from galas at non-profits to corporate events.
 We're not a huge company but we are making do and we have a small team of dedicated developers.

-Now let's say we have an itsy-bitsy little OBOE in our application - but that OBOE comes when we are calculating the month in the date reminders should be sent out.
-They should be sent in late December - but a OBOE in one direction means they are sent in November instead - just in time for Thanskgiving!
+Now let's say we have an itsy-bitsy little OBOE in our application - but that OBOE comes when we are calculating the month that the date reminders should be sent out.
+They should be sent in late December - but an OBOE in one direction means they are sent in November instead - just in time for Thanskgiving!
 It would be a big embarrassment for the company - and we might lose some clients.
-Now imagine a OBOE in the other direction - our application returns
+But now imagine an OBOE in the other direction - our application returns

 undefined instead of a month (because there is no thirteenth month at the 12th position of the array).
 Now the reminders don't get sent out at all.
 People don't get their reminders, clients are angry, and most decide they will never use the company's product again.